JuhyungSon/SimLab/README.md

 ### Installing

-A step by step to get a development env running
+A step-by-step guide to getting a development environment running
 -----------------------------------------------------------------------------------------

 Simlab example version

-1.Download the unity (Unity Version: 2021.2.7f1).
+1. Download the Unity (Unity Version: 2021.2.7f1).

-2.Download Chemical metaverse Hkust.exe to your PC and plugin your Oculus device to your PC.
+2. Download Chemical Metaverse Hkust.exe to your PC and plug in your Oculus device to your PC.

 -------------------------------------------------------------------------------------------

 Make own Simlab

-1.Create the Lobby Scene, Control Room Scene, Chemical Plant (Enginereing) Scene.
+1. Create the Lobby Scene, Control Room Scene, and Chemical Plant Scene.

-2.Open the game engine and paste the codes into the appropriate game scene.
+2. Open the game engine and paste the codes into the appropriate game scene.

-3.Build your own engineering course in the scene.
+3. Build your engineering course in the scene.

-4.Apply our code to the 3D object in Unity.
+4. Apply our code to the 3D object in Unity.

 ## Running the tests

-1.Download the unity (Unity Version: 2021.2.7f1).
+1. Download the Unity (Unity Version: 2021.2.7f1).

-2.Download Chemical metaverse Hkust.exe to your computer and insert your Oculus device.
+2. Download Chemical Metaverse Hkust.exe to your computer and insert your Oculus device.

 # Explanation of Workflow and Code

 **[Lobby Scene]**

-- Button VR : activates the UI in the Lobby, Chemical Plant.
+- Button VR: activates the UI in the Lobby, Chemical Plant.

-- Fade screen: The fade screen code ensures that when the user moves from the lobby scene to the control room, the user's camera fades for three seconds.
+- Fade screen: The fade screen code ensures that the user's camera fades for three seconds when the user moves from the lobby scene to the control room.

 - Move Scene: for transporting the character from one scene to another.